yujonglee/blog/posts/canary.md

 Since each documentation comes with its own style, and you've already configured your own theme, you often want the search bar to simply match your existing style.

-For this, Canary provides sets of style wrappes that read [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) from your theme, transform them, and apply to the Canary components.
+For this, Canary provides sets of style wrappers that read [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) from your theme, transform them, and apply to the Canary components.

 ```html
 <canary-styles-starlight>